TrevStoke/Trainex/docs/preliminary_specification.md

 -	Supervisors, consisting of:
 	-	'employee_id': The supervisor's employee id.
 	-	'active': A flag indicating whether the supervisor is currently available for associating with assessments etc.
+-	Completion statuses, consisting of:
+	-	'name': The name of the status (i.e., 'Not yet completed', 'Successful completion' and 'FAILED completion').
 -	Assessments (an historical record of assessment submissions), consisting of:
 	-	'plan_id': A plan id.
 	-	'trainee_id': A trainee id.
 	-	'mentor_id': A mentor id.
 	-	'supervisor_id': A supervisor id.
 	-	'occurred': The date of the assessment.
-	-	'completion_status': The completion status resulting from this assessment (at present: 'incomplete,' 'passed' or 'failed').
+	-	'completion_status_id': The id of the completion status resulting from this assessment.
 -	Skill grades, consisting of:
 	-	'grade': Grade representation (at present: grade letter).
 	-	'description': Meaning of grade.